clampos/CitySleuth/README.md

 # MScProject

-Repository for Birkbeck Computer Science MSc Project, a Node.js application called Cerulean which provides tourist suggestions based on the user's location.
+Repository for Birkbeck Computer Science MSc Project, a Node.js application called CitySleuth which provides tourist suggestions based on the user's location.